It isn’t easy to understand all the different parts of our government. Unfortunately, it’s partially by design.

 The term for a Senator is so much longer than that of a House member.
 In addition, the election cycle is staggered, so about 1/3 of the Senate is up for reelection every two years.

 Suppose the president wishes to appoint Cabinet members or nominate a Supreme Court justice.
 In that case, the Senate must approve nominations and appointments as part of the checks and balances process.

-The Senate is also tasked with carrying out the trial for any federal government official that has been impeached.
-If there is a 2/3 majority (also known as a super majority), that official will be removed from office.
+The Senate is also tasked with carrying out the trial for any federal government official impeached.
+If there is a 2/3 majority (also known as a supermajority), that official will be removed.

-President Trump, for example, faced two impeachment trials following congressional investigation and was acquitted on both occasions.
-Donald Trump was the first president in American history to be impeached twice.
+President Trump, for example, faced two impeachment trials following a congressional investigation and was acquitted on both occasions.
+As a result, Donald Trump was the first president in American history to be impeached twice.